 Section 4 of the Act (16 U.S.C.
 1533) and its implementing regulations (50 CFR part 424) set forth the procedures for adding species to the Federal Lists of Endangered and Threatened Wildlife and Plants (Lists).
-A species may be determined to be an endangered or threatened species due to one or more of the five factors described in section 4(a)(1) of the Act: (1) The present or threatened destruction, modification, or curtailment of its habitat or range; (2) overutilization for commercial, recreational, scientific, or educational purposes; (3) disease or predation; (4) the inadequacy of existing regulatory mechanisms; and (5) other natural or manmade factors affecting its continued existence.
+A species may be determined to be endangered or threatened due to one or more of the five factors described in section 4(a)(1) of the Act: (1) The present or threatened destruction, modification, or curtailment of its habitat or range; (2) overutilization for commercial, recreational, scientific, or educational purposes; (3) disease or predation; (4) the inadequacy of existing regulatory mechanisms; and (5) other natural or manmade factors affecting its continued existence.

-The most important threats to the 23 species are habitat loss and degradation due to development, invasive animals, invasive plants, typhoons, climate change driven increases in typhoon frequency and intensity, and loss of habitat due to changes in precipitation and temperature (USFWS 2015, Willsey et al. 2019, Frager et al. 2019, Polhemus and Richardson 2019, USFWS 2020a - USFWS 2020w).
+The most important threats to the 23 species herein are habitat loss and degradation due to development, invasive animals and plants, typhoons, and climate change, which is increasing typhoon frequency and intensity as well as changing precipitation and temperature (USFWS 2015, Willsey et al. 2020, Frager et al. 2020, Polhemus and Richardson 2020, USFWS 2023a - USFWS 2023w).
 In addition, 8 of the 14 listed plants and 8 of the 9 listed animals are threatened by predation or herbivory by invasive animals.
-Inadequate regulatory mechanisms affect the conservation of all 23 species and all but 4 plant species face species-specific threats.
-Inadequate regulatory mechanisms allow development, human-caused wildfires, ungulate presence across landscapes, and the inadvertent and purposeful movement of invasive species (USFWS 2015, Willsey et al. 2019, Frager et al. 2019, Polhemus and Richardson 2019, USFWS 2020 a - USFWS 2020 w).
-Species-specific threats include herbivory by introduced ungulates and invasive invertebrates, predation by invasive animals, competition with invasive introduced species, as well as an increase in vulnerability to threats because of small numbers of individuals and/or populations (USFWS 2020a-n).
+Inadequate regulatory mechanisms affect the conservation of all 23 species and all species except for 4 plant species face additional species-specific threats.
+Inadequate regulatory mechanisms allow development, human-caused wildfires, ungulate presence across landscapes, and the inadvertent and purposeful movement of invasive species (USFWS 2015, Willsey et al. 2020, Frager et al. 2020, Polhemus and Richardson 2020,

+USFWS 2023 a-w).
+Species-specific threats include herbivory by introduced ungulates and invasive invertebrates, predation by invasive animals, competition with invasive introduced species, as well as an increase in vulnerability to threats because of small numbers of individuals and/or populations (USFWS 2020a-w).
 Threats are summarized and organized in Table 4 by the five factors and discussed in detail below.
 The distribution of introduced animals across the archipelago (Table 5) illustrates the complexity of conserving species across islands with different threats.
-Additional information about specific threats are in the final listing rules (USFWS 2015; USFWS 2020 Recovery Outline) and Species Biological Reports for each species (USFWS 2020 a-w).
+Additional information about specific threats are in the final listing rules (USFWS 2015; USFWS 2020) and Species Biological Reports for each species (USFWS 2023 a-w).